open-runtimes/examples/python/generate-short-url/README.md

-# 📱 Validate phone number and get it's country information
+# Generates Short URL with Bitly and Tinyurl

 A Python Cloud Function that generates short URLs with help of Bitly or Tinyurl.